-A nail technician is trained in techniques for cleaning and filing of fingernails and toenails; the trimming and removal of eponychium, also called the cuticle; moisturizing the skin of the hands and feet; removal of dead skin in both areas; and light massage on the hands and feet to improve circulation and relaxation.
-A professional can treat the natural nails of the hand and feet as well as add on acrylic nails, gel coverings, or silk strengthener.
-After these treatments, these nails can have a simple polish, a French manicure or a decorative airbrush design applied.
+A nail technician is trained in the techniques of cleaning, filing and grooming fingernails and toenails which includes the trimming and removal of the cuticle, moisturizing the skin of the hands and feet, removal of dead skin in both areas and a light massage to improve circulation and relaxation.
+A professional can treat the natural nails of the hands and feet as well as add on acrylic nails, gel coverings, or a silk strengthener.
+After these treatments, the nails can have a simple polish, a French manicure or a decorative airbrush design applied.
 Small jewelry and decals can also be added if the customer is so inclined.

-Becoming a nail technician is one of the fastest and most fun ways to earn a living.
 Attendance at a college for cosmetology is required in order to become a professional nail technician.
-This should take roughly ninety days at eight hours a day, five days a week.
-The college will teach a basic manicure and polish.
-This is the first building block of a successful future.
-There will also be lessons on acrylic application.
+The college will teach basic techniques for manicuring, pedicuring and acrylic application.
+It is important to pay close attention while in the classroom as lessons are short and to the point, and students will be using their new-found skills on the public very quickly.
 More complicated nail techniques can be learned at nail shows and business expos.
-Beauty school will not only teach the techniques needed to perform a manicure and pedicure, but will also teach legitimate business practices, some light bookkeeping and preparations for the exams required by most states and provinces.
-In order to earn a nail technician certificate a candidate is required to pass a written and practical exam.
+Beauty school will not only teach the techniques needed to perform a manicure and pedicure, but will also teach legitimate business practices, some light bookkeeping, and preparations for the exams required by most states and provinces.
+In order to earn a nail technician's certificate, a candidate is required to pass a written and practical exam.

-However, to become a successful nail technician it is also necessary to have an eye for detail and a certain talent for recognizing what is needed for excellent nail care.
+In order to become a successful nail technician, it is also necessary to have an eye for detail and a certain talent for recognizing what is needed for excellent nail care.
 Harsh temperatures, cleaning products and other situations can cause nails to become dry and brittle.
-Developing sensitivity to these kinds of details as a business practice will lead to a high quality of service, which is what will keep customers returning.
-A healthy client base is key to the success of any business venture including nail salons.
+Teaching and offering advice to clients on how to take care of their hands and feet in between visits will lead to a loyal clientele as they will feel like the technician really cares about them.